 Welcome to World Eye Cancer Hope

 The most common early sign of childhood eye cancer is a white glow in the pupil of the affected eye.
-The cancer is easy to diagnose and when found early, treatment is very effective.
+The cancer is easy to diagnose and when treated early, is very curable.

 Suffering and death is highest in developing countries, where most affected children live and timely access to specialist cancer care is limited.
-In developed countries, survival is above 96%, but most children experience moderate to severe vision loss or complete blindness.
+In developed countries, cure is above 96%, but most children experience moderate, severe or complete vision loss.
 Globally, children, families and survivors experience significant emotional trauma.

-WE C Hope for all children with eye cancer, their families and survivors.
+WE C Hope for all children with eye cancer, families & survivors.

 Increasing access to specialist care will bring the promise of life and sight to every child, and improved life-long health to survivors.
 This is our mission.
 We: